-Another reason for partnering may be for advertisement purposes.
-For instance, community A may want others to know about them, and thus partners with community B. In this scenario community A gets advertised in community B, and community B also gets advertised in community A. This is mutually beneficial, but can have negative consequences if not done properly that will be touched upon shortly.
+Another reason for partnering may be for growth purposes.
+For instance, community A may want others to know about them, and thus partners with community B. In this scenario community A gets promoted in community B, and community B also gets promoted in community A. This is mutually beneficial, but can have negative consequences if not done properly that will be touched upon shortly.

 Usually when partnering with another community you will want to include a few basic details in any partnership announcements including a description of the community you’re partnering with, a reminder to follow rules/guidelines of the community, a way to join the community in question, and possibly some information of what the community entails such as their unique emotes or the interesting events they run.

 These details will help show users that you aren't partnering with another server to simply promote, but that you are instead invested in the community itself and think that this partnership will strengthen your community.
 Sharing these details allows you to be transparent with your community, but also gives users a reason to join the community you’re partnered with.

 There are a few different ways communities can show off a partnership with another community.

 For communities with multiple partner servers, creating a channel specifically to share information about partners is likely ideal.
 These are often simply called #partners or #community-partners.

 A more direct way to share news would be to make an announcement that lets your community know that a partnership is in effect.